 You'll earn one ACT score (1 to 36) on each test (English, Math, Reading and Science) and a composite ACT score, which is an average of these four tests.
 Usually, when people ask about your score, they're referring to your composite ACT score.
 The composite score falls between 1 and 36.
 The national average is about 21.
 If, for example, you scored 31 on the English, 30 on the Math, 29 on the Reading and 30 on the Science, your composite ACT score would be 30.

 You'll receive subscores in English, Math and Reading that range between 1 and 18.
 These scores provide you with more detail about your performance, but they are not actually used by colleges or universities.
-Learn more about interpreting your ACT score report.
+Learn more about ACT scores.

 The ACT includes an optional essay, known as the writing test.
 If you take the writing test, you will receive a writing test subscore and a combined English/writing score.
 Visit www.ACT.org for detailed information about how your ACT writing test will be scored.

 How do I know if my score is good enough to get me into my dream school?

 Good question.
 Check out the Can I Get In function in our School Search.

 Students have traditionally taken the ACT in the spring of their junior year and, if necessary, again in the fall of their senior year.
 However, more and more students are choosing to take their first ACT earlier, such as during the fall of their junior year.
 This gives them more flexibility to retake the ACT test one or more times, or to take the SAT or SAT Subject Tests.
 View the 2016-17 ACT test dates.